-"By any measure,” notes Headmaster Rohdie, “graduates of Country Day are successful.
+"By any measure,” notes Head of School Adam Rohdie, “graduates of Country Day are successful.
 And underlying it all, harder to name and impossible to quantify but always present, guiding and motivating their actions, is the force of their character."

 The development of character has been at the heart of a Country Day education since the school’s founding in 1926.
 Our rigorous academic program and strong sense of community are built upon this foundation of responsibility and integrity.

-In the Lower School, the TIGER PRIDE program makes important aspects of character tangible and memorable.
+TIGER PRIDE makes important aspects of character tangible and memorable.
 TIGER PRIDE lessons are woven throughout the day, and students like to catch one another showing TIGER PRIDE.

 "It's not all about winning.
 It's about caring for your teammates and helping everybody get better.
 If it wasn't for GCDS instilling TIGER PRIDE in me, I don't think I'd be at the same spot I am today." - Donovan Mitchell, GCDS Class of '12